sparktseung/sparktseung.github.io/pages/Chinese-IPO/Chinese-IPO.md

     1230  002428  云南锗业           1.0200

-Meanwhile, the following stocks will some loss on the first day (displayed from worst return to slighly better ones).
+Meanwhile, the following stocks will yield some loss on the first day (displayed from worst return to slighly better ones).
 I have to say, there are not quite a lot of them.

 ```python